cosmos/gravity-bridge/README.md

 To test the transfer of Ethereum based assets, set up and start a local Ethereum chain by following these [steps](./docs/setup-eth-local.md).

+## Run the Relayer
+To set up and operate the relayer, follow the instructions [here](./setup-relayer.md).

 ## Ethereum to Cosmos asset transfers

 With a local Ethereum blockchain running, you can participate in Ethereum -> Cosmos asset transfers by starting the Relayer service and acting as a validator.
-Validators witness the locking of Ethereum/ERC20 assets and sign a data package containing information about the lock, which is then relayed to tendermint and witnessed by the EthBridge module.
-Once other validators have confirmed that the transaction's information is valid, the funds released by the Oracle module and transferred to the intended recipient's address.
+Validators witness the locking of Ethereum/ERC20 assets and sign a data package containing information about the lock, which is then relayed to the Cosmos chain and witnessed by the EthBridge module.
+Once a quorum of validators have confirmed that the transaction's information is valid, the funds are released by the Oracle module and transferred to the intended recipient's address.
 In this way, Ethereum assets can be transferred to Cosmos-SDK based blockchains.
-The process is described [here](./docs/ethereum-to-cosmos.md).
+Instructions for trying out the process yourself are [here](./docs/ethereum-to-cosmos.md).

 ## Using Peggy with the Ropsten testnet